ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Waterfall

 The oldest workflow process, dating back to the 1950s, is waterfall (see ctohb.com/waterfall).
 The waterfall model breaks down project activities into sequential steps, where each step is dependent on and starts after the prior step is completed.
 In software engineering that looks something like first having a product vision, then doing product concepting, then product design, then software development, and finally testing, deployment, and maintenance.
-The most common criticism of waterfall is that this structure is rigid, inflexible, and doesn t promote iterative development.
+The most common criticism of waterfall is that this structure is rigid, inflexible, and doesn't promote iterative development.

 #### Agile/Scrum